 Data Analysis

-We summarized all variables in the overall sample as well as stratified by sleep duration and sleep quality.
+We summarized all variables in the total sample as well as stratified by sleep duration and sleep quality.
 All variables are presented as unweighted n, as well as weighted percent for categorical variables, and weighted median [range or interquartile range (IQR)] for continuous variables.
 C-reactive protein is summarized as a geometric mean and log transformed in all analyses.
 We tested crude associations between each of the exposure, mediator, and confounding variables and geometric mean CRP using one-way ANOVA with log-transformed CRP as the response variable.

 Assessment of Mediation